silent-gecko/booquotes-api/README.md

 # BooQuotes API
 This API allows retrieving literary quotes from data collection.

-:warning: This is an example of REST API I'm developing by myself.
+:warning: This is an example of REST API which I'm developing by myself.
-It exists solely for me to improve and show my skills to the others.
+It exists solely for me to improve my skills and show result to the others.
 Personal use only.

 ## Installation